 After the delicate pieces are all put away, we empty our hoses and wrap them up to get out of the weather for winter storage.

-We do, however, leave out our larger irrigation system, but we make certain all hoses are emptied from any remaining water so there will be no damage from water freezing and defrosting over the winter.
+We do, however, leave out our larger irrigation system, but we ensure all hoses are emptied from any remaining water so there will be no damage from water freezing and defrosting over the winter.

 Prep Your Walkways

 By adding a thick layer of wood chips to our walkways, we’re not only able to get into our gardens earlier in the spring, but we’re also building soil!
-Those wood chips will break down over the years and you could eventually dig up that rich soil and use it in your garden.
+Those wood chips will break down over the years, and we can eventually dig up that rich soil and use it in our garden.

 Store Away Plastic Sheeting

 Next, we take off the plastic covering for our DIY hoop house.
-Because we get a lot of snow, if we leave it out it’ll be ruined come next spring and I’ll need to buy a new one.
+Since we get a lot of snow, if we leave it out, it’ll be ruined come next spring, and I’ll need to buy a new one.

 This is also good if you have any row coverings, greenhouse buckets, or plant frost protector bags that you’ve used to help extend the season.